Genesis 22:1-19 Step 3 Mine (Part 1)

 MY PRAYER

-Thank You, Father God, for Your Word and what it reveals about Your character.
-As I study this story of David and Goliath in 1 Samuel 17, help me see, hear, and understand the lessons You have for me.
-Allow me to guide others through this study so we can faithfully represent You to all we meet.
-In Jesus’s name I pray.
+Thank You, Father God, for Your Word and what I’m learning about Your character in this series!
+As I focus on Genesis 22:1-19, help me see, hear, and understand the lessons You have for me.
+Teach me what I need to know and do to faithfully represent You to everyone I meet.
+I ask this in Jesus’s name.
 Amen.

 HUH? and WOW!
 MOMENTS